direktiv/function-builder/docs/README.md

 ]
 ```

 In almost all attributes in this section go templating can be used.
 During runtime the values provided in the attributes, e.g. `exec` are getting parsed with the data configured in the [input](#configuring-the-input) section.
 If a e.g. a `name` attribute is configured in the input section it can be used as `{{ .Name }}`.
-The variable `DirektivDir` is always set and containes the working directory of the function.
+The variable `DirektivDir` is always set and contains the working directory of the function.

 The nature of the template engine requires the attributes to be upper-case.
 If there are problems during development there is a `debug` field which can be used to add additional debug information to the application.
 In particular the input and input data for the templating are printed to the console.